whiteandrewj/ProductNotificationApp/README.md

 This app was created for small retail establishments that have unique, frequently variable stock, such as pawn shops.

-The app connects business owners to their audiences by providing an interface and management system to push notifications when new stock is acquired.
+The app connects business owners to their customers by providing an interface and management system to push notifications when new stock is acquired.

 Technologies/tools used:
 - Java 8